 We’ll highlight current email marketing best practices and explore email marketing predictions as marketers take advantage of new trends, strategies and technology.

 Email marketing best practices

-These email marketing best practices are long-standing strategies.
-If you have not been following them, make 2021 the year to start.
-For information on what’s predicted to gain popularity in the email marketing space in 2021, scroll down.
+These eight email marketing best practices are long-standing strategies.
+If you haven’t been following them, make 2023 the year to start.

-If you violate the regulations in the CAN-SPAM Act, you take the risk that your domain will be banned, which would mean you would no longer be able to send emails from your domain.
-The Federal Trade Commission compiled a CAN-SPAM Act compliance guide, which includes the following rules for businesses:
+If you violate the regulations in the CAN-SPAM Act, you risk your domain name being banned, meaning you’d no longer be able to send emails from your domain.
+The Federal Trade Commission compiled a CAN-SPAM Act compliance guide that includes the following rules for businesses:

 - Don’t use false or misleading header information.

 - Tell recipients how to opt out of receiving future emails.

 - Monitor what others (such as companies you hire to do your marketing) are doing on your behalf.